"Smocking Pleaters, Buttons, Piping

 The Amanda Jane Super Pleater from Australia

-a machine invented in the 1950's by the old Read Company in South Africa as an easy way to make pleats for Smocking.
+A Pleater is a machine invented in the 1950's by the old Read Company in South Africa as an easy way to make pleats for Smocking.
 Starting out as a 16 row pleater those old Reads were wonderful and are supported by the current owners for needles.
 Not to be out done the Americans came up with their own pleaters, the 16row Pullen and the 16 row Newel Pleaters.
 To fulfill the needs of smockers who wanted to do full bodice smocking without having to pleater twice the Sally Stanley 24 row pleater was born.
 All of these were fine pleaters but had the same method of changing needles by removing the metal plate which held in the roller bar with screws that took a bit of time to do and you run the risk of needles falling out before you are finished replacing the screws.
 Then came the Amanda Jane from Australia with it's wonderful innovation of scraping the screw and metal plate method with two side pins which hold the roller bar in place.
 I timed it when I first tried out the Amanda Jane and found that I could change my needles in 5 minutes instead of the normal 20 minutes the old screw/bracket method took.
 You just pop out the pins, remove the roller bar, replace the needles and the roller bar and pop the pins back in place.
 Easy, easy, easy.

 If you have never used a pleater before know that it is not difficult and is certainly less time consuming than the iron-on dot method of forming pleats.
 This wonderful machine takes fabric that is fed in from the back and pushes it through rollers or gears that